-Although there were three (3) rural banks in the Offinso Municipality, farmers complain of lack of funds to expand their economic activities.
+Although there are about five rural banks in the Offinso Municipality, farmers complain of lack of funds to expand their economic activities.

 The researchers therefore sought to find out some of the challenges farmers in the Offinso Municipality face in accessing credit from rural banks in the Municipality.
 Specific objectives were: